vwillcox/Netapp-Touch/README.md

+# Update September 2019
+I had been using the "IPGetter" python library.
+This has vanished.
+Thankfully there is a new library called "IPGetter2" and it has a compatiblity mode.
+So I have updated the code to use this

 # Netapp-Touch
 Test your networks speed, connectivity, wifi and find what's connected.
 This project uses KIVY and KIVY KITCHEN code to create a touch screen interface and QR Codes for quick information transfer to mobile devices.